Betaine Anhydrous (TMG) vs. Betaine Hydrochloride

-Betaine Anhydrous (TMG) versus Betaine Hydrochloride Purebulk sells both Betaine Anhydrous and Betaine HCl.
-While both are taken as a nutritional supplement in treatment of high homocysteine levels, betaine hydrochloric acid is also sold as a digestive aid and as a supplemental source of hydrochloric acid for people who have a deficiency of stomach acid production; the anhydrous form does not include this benefit.
-The HCl form also has an extremely sour taste while the anhydrous has a mild, pleasant taste.
+PureBulk sells Betaine Anhydrous and Betaine HCl.
+While both forms are effective for lowering high homocysteine levels, betaine hydrochloride (HCl) acts as a digestive aid and supplemental source of hydrochloric acid for people who have a deficiency in stomach acid production.
+The anhydrous form does not include this benefit.
+The HCl form also has an extremely sour taste, while betaine anhydrous has a mild, pleasant taste.

 What is Betaine Anhydrous (TMG)?

-Betaine anhydrous takes its name from the vegetable in which it was first discovered: sugar beets.
+The term betaine encompasses a class of compounds.
+The anhydrous form was the first betaine compound scientists discovered in the 19th century.
+They isolated betaine from sugar beets and named the compound after the vegetable.
 It is also found in a variety of plant and animal sources.
-The best dietary sources of betaine anhydrous include green leafy vegetables, cereal grains, seafood, legumes, wine and sugar beets.
+The best dietary sources of betaine anhydrous include green leafy vegetables, cereal grains, seafood, legumes, wine, and sugar beets.

 Trimethylglycine (TMG), Methanaminium1-carboxy-N,N,N-trimethyl-, inner salt, 2-(Trimethylammonio) ethanoic acid hydroxide, inner salt, (Carboxymethyl) trimethylammonium hydroxide inner salt, Trimethylammonioacetate, Glycine Betaine, Trimethylbetaine, Trimethylglycocoll, Abromine, Glycylbetaine, Oxyneurine.